SANDIP-BCA/airline-demand-analysis-webapp/README.md

-# ✈️ Australian Flight Market Analysis - My Internship Test Project
+# ✈️ Flight Market Analyzer - Alex Chen's Internship Test Project

 **Hi!
-I'm applying for internships and this is my test project submission 👋**
+I'm Alex Chen, applying for the internship position 👋**

+This is my submission for the airline booking market demand analysis test project.
-I built this web app to analyze airline booking demand trends in Australia.
-It was my first time doing web scraping and API integration - pretty challenging but I learned a ton!
+I'm a final year Computer Science student and this was my first time building something with web scraping and API integration - really challenging but super fun!

-**What it does:**
+**What my app does:**
-- Scrapes flight booking data from travel websites
+- Gets flight booking data from Australian domestic routes
-- Uses ChatGPT API to generate insights about market trends
+- Uses ChatGPT API to analyze market trends and generate insights
-- Shows interactive charts and filters
+- Interactive dashboard with filters and real-time chart updates
-- Analyzes popular routes, pricing trends, and booking patterns
+- Analyzes popular routes, pricing patterns, and booking behaviors

-Still learning but I'm excited about how this turned out!
-Hope it shows I can handle real-world data challenges.
+Still learning but really proud of how this turned out!
+Hope it demonstrates I can tackle real-world coding challenges.

 ## 🚀 Key Features I Built